slawinski/slawinski-dev/blog/how-to-set-up-a-blog-with-headless-cms-using-gridsome-and-netlify.md

 date: 2020-05-14T10:22:03.035Z
 ---

 Every developer has a moment when he or she decides to start blogging.
-Usually they make their first steps on a platform like [dev.to](https://dev.to/) or [medium.com](https://medium.com/) but sometimes the ready-made solutions just don't cut it or they wan't to grow their personal brand with a tailored website of their own.
+Usually, they make their first steps on a platform like [dev.to](https://dev.to/) or [medium.com](https://medium.com/) but sometimes the ready-made solutions just don't cut it or they want to grow their brand with a tailored website of their own.
 If you're motivated by any of those reasons then you're in the right place.
-Let's create ourselves a blog!
+Let's create a blog!

 ## Create the blog

-First we need to install Gridsome CLI tool:
+First, we need to install Gridsome CLI tool:

 ```bash
 npm install --global @gridsome/cli